 Do you want a course mentor who will give you feedback, and documentation of completion for your records?
 Or would you like to work through the course independently?
 Select the option that works best for you.

 Cost: Free (no added cost)

-Enrollment: The self-directed version of this course is provided free to patrons and is already available in your course list.
-If you are not a patron, click here to learn more.
+Enrollment: The self-directed version of this course is provided free to members and is already available in your course list.
+If you are not a member, click here to learn more.

-Details: Continuous access so long you are a PEP patron ($20 per month).
+Details: Continuous access so long you are a PEP member ($20 per month).

 Try for Free: First week of access is free, and you can easily cancel anytime with a click of a link.
 Enroll now.